dwavesystems/dwave-ocean-sdk/docs/industrial_optimization/productizing_apps.rst

 Application Implementation
 ==========================

-The following steps describe the implementation of a basic hybrid application, which can be used as a model for more complex ones.
+The following describes the typical operations of a hybrid application in a production environment, some of which can be complex.

 #.
 Authenticate and authorize access to the Leap service via a solver API
     token and configuration of the Ocean SDK's :ref:`dwave-cloud-client <index_cloud>`